soar-robotics/soarchain-docs/docs/installation-guide/motus-connect-known-issues.md

 ## Provisioning Reset

 If you entered your phone's hotspot password wrong please follow the steps below.

+- Refer back to the label printed inside the black Motus mini box.
+If your Motus mini model number is **#000103**:

+**Press and hold on the button on the Motus mini for 6 seconds.
+You will see the LED lights change their state after holding the button for 6 seconds.
+This indicates the provisioning reset was completed.
+Finally, you can try to provision your Motus mini again.**

+- Refer back to the label printed inside the black Motus mini box.
+If your Motus mini model number is **#000102**:

 1. Ensure that there are no devices connected to your phone's mobile hotspot by checking from your phone's settings, including the Motus mini.
 It's possible that the connection may still go through even if the provisioning app prompts a failure.